FloridaGuy0515/NoMoreNitro/README.md

 # NoMoreNitro
-A BetterDiscord theme that removes any references to, or advertisements for Discord Nitro or Server Boosting.
+A BetterDiscord theme that removes references to, or advertisements for Discord Nitro or Server Boosting.